Demand Forecasting

 Demand Forecasting Services

 Decision Analyst, as a leading global marketing research and analytical consulting firm, has the experience and expertise to conduct sophisticated demand forecasting analyses for businesses, governments, universities, and nonprofit organizations.
-If you would like more information or would like to discuss a possible project, please contact Jerry W. Thomas, President/CEO (jthomas@decisionanalyst.com), or Elizabeth Horn, Ph.D., Senior Vice President of Advanced Analytics (ehorn@decisionanalyst.com), or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+If you have Advanced Analytics questions you would like to discuss, please contact Elizabeth Horn, Ph.D., Senior Vice President, Advanced Analytics (ehorn@decisionanalyst.com) or Jerry W. Thomas, Chief Executive Officer (jthomas@decisionanalyst.com) via email or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.